M.S. in Data Science & Strategic Analytics

-In 2013 IBM estimated that two and a half million terabytes of data were being created every day.
-This is the equivalent of over 300 million HD movies!
-Ninety percent of the world’s data was generated in just the past two years.
-Data is created by: individuals (through social networks and mobile phones - in 2021 there were approximately 4.3 billion unique mobile phone users.); machines (through real-time, network connected, sensors – “the internet of things”); business and commerce (e.g. transaction records); science (e.g. bioinformatics, large scale simulation); medicine (MRI scans and EEGs).
+In 2020, it was estimated that on average 1.7 million bytes of data were created every second by every human.
+You can envisage 1.7 million bytes as a 100,000-word essay!
+Data is created by individuals (through social networks and mobile phones - in 2021 there were approximately 4.3 billion unique mobile phone users.); machines (through real-time, network connected, sensors – “the internet of things”); business and commerce (e.g. transaction records); science (e.g. bioinformatics, large scale simulation); medicine (MRI scans and EEGs).
 Much of this data is real time and georeferenced through GPS.
-Making sense of this vast sea of data for the use and benefit of society is considered an imperative of the coming years, indeed many companies are already strategizing for “big data”.
+Making sense of this vast ocean of data for the use and benefit of society is considered an imperative of the coming years, indeed most companies and organizations are already vigorously pursuing their “big data” agenda.
 Data scientists develop solutions for gathering, cleaning, archiving, analyzing and visualizing data for the purposes of making informed decisions, usually building upon their domain knowledge in their chosen field (e.g. biology, medicine, engineering, psychology).
 They develop models based on deep learning (a term now synonymous with artificial intelligence).
 Some examples of data science projects include the following.

-- Entertainment: Perform a sentiment analysis on the tweets about summer blockbuster movies sentiments and use to predict future box office takings based on movie genre, actors etc.
+Entertainment: Perform a sentiment analysis on the tweets about new Netflix shows and use this to predict future successful projects based on genre, actors etc.

-- Criminal Justice: Gather and visualize real time crime statistics for a city for efficient resource deployment.
+Criminal Justice: Gather and visualize real time crime data for a city for efficient resource deployment.

 The Master’s degree program consists of 30 credit hours (10 graduate courses) that can be completed in full-time (or part-time study).
 In full-time study it may be completed in one calendar year (Fall, Spring, Summer).
 The courses are offered online as a hybrid (students will meet with faculty once a week at Stockton's Kramer Hall Instructional Site).